HTTPS ingress with traefik#

-1. Provide a HTTPS end point so users can connect to us securely
+1. Provide an HTTPS endpoint so users can connect to us securely

 2. Direct traffic to various Services based on hostnames or URL paths